 Lawson and Paterson emerged at a time when we needed masterful storytellers who would talk to us in our own language and at our own level.
 They both took the old bush stories and songs and gave them back to us in a colloquial literary catalogue that bridged the gap between bush and city.
 They gave us a unique voice that still rings true blue today.

-Dead Men Talking is a 90 minute stage musical devised by Max Cullen and scripted by Max Cullen and Warren Fahey.
+Dead Men Talking is a one hour 15 minute stage musical devised by Max Cullen and scripted by Max Cullen and Warren Fahey.

 Dead Men Talking appears to have hit a solid nostalgic note with audiences who delight in seeing Lawson and Paterson strutting the centre stage and the show has (to use an old show biz phase) “has been packing them in” across Australia.
 The veteran actors have committed to perform the show “for the next couple of years”.

 OVER 250 SHOWS

 Rouseabout Records has released a ‘Dead Men Talking’ CD